 A notable feature of the M.Sc. programme in Saarbrücken is the close proximity of university institutes to a number of highly respected external research institutions that are located on campus.
 The department collaborates closely with the German Research Center for Artificial Intelligence (DFKI) as well as with the Max Planck Institute for Informatics (MPII) and the Max Planck Institute for Software Systems (MPI-SWS).

 Parts of the programme can be studied on a part-time basis, however, students must study full-time in the semester in which their final Master's thesis is written.
 The department maintains excellent ties to the international language science community and can help to arrange study-abroad periods in Europe or worldwide.
 Students on the Master's programme come from around the world.
-The language of instruction and examination is English.

 The four-semester consecutive Master's programme 'Language Science and Technology' builds on the foundations established in a B.Sc. programme on computational linguistics or a closely related subject such as computer science or (theoretical) linguistics.
-The language of instruction is English.

 Students on the Master's programme must acquire 120 ECTS credits (120 CP).
 Students select at least four core lectures (24 CP) from the following categories: